Subproject 1: Prof. Dr. Susanne Pickel, Institute for Political Science, University Duisburg-Essen

 Subproject 5: Prof. Dr. Hacı-Halil Uslucan, Institute for Turkish Studies, University Duisburg-Essen

-In cooperation with the Museum of Islamic Art in Berlin, the project organizes workshops with publishers and textbook authors and provides advice to this target group on topics related to Islam.
-The aim of this service is to contribute to a more diverse and diversity-sensitive image of Islam in educational media, which not only address the subject of Islam as a religion and theology, but also highlight the diverse artistic and scientific work in regions influenced by Islam.
-In addition, a webtalk series was conducted as part of the project to discuss various educational and legal aspects of dealing with Islamist and racist attacks in schools.
-A brochure summarizes the most important contents of the eleven webtalks.
-It also presents teaching concepts on images, satire, and humor in Islam, how to deal with images of violence, and teaching recommendations from experts in political and religious education.
+Together with the Museum of Islamic Art in Berlin, the project organised workshops with publishers and textbook authors and advised them on technical issues relating to Islam.
+The aim was to promote a more diverse and diversity-sensitive image of Islam in educational media, which presents Islam not only as a religion and theology, but also as part of a multifaceted artistic and scientific heritage.
+A series of web talks was also held as part of the project to discuss various pedagogical and school law aspects of dealing with Islamist and racist attacks.
+A brochure summarises the most important contents of the eleven web talks and presents teaching concepts on images, satire and humour in Islam, on dealing with images of violence as well as teaching recommendations from didactic experts for political and religious education.

-Subproject 5 combines the findings of RIRA with secondary data and systematically examines them with respect to processes of co-radicalization and polarization and their consequences.
-It integrates, for example, the Leipzig Authoritarianism Study and data on political attitudes and religiosity of people of Turkish origin collected by the Center for Turkish Studies and Integration Research (ZfTI).
-The findings of earlier studies on "authoritarianism and propensity to violence" among German and Turkish youth will also be included.
+Subproject 5 combined the findings of RIRA with secondary data and systematically examined them with regard to processes of co-radicalisation and polarisation as well as their consequences.
+Among other things, it linked findings from the Leipzig Authoritarianism Study with data on political attitudes and religiosity among people of Turkish origin collected by the Center for Turkish Studies and Integration Research (ZfTI).
+Results from earlier studies on “authoritarianism and propensity to violence” among German and Turkish youth were also included.

-Another key objective of the subproject will be to use group discussions, especially with young people of Turkish origin, to identify the motives for radicalization and rejection of democracy, as well as the consequences of experiences of degradation.
-The results obtained will be processed so that they can be implemented in educational practice in Islamic and Christian religious education.
+Another central goal of the subproject was to use group discussions – especially with young people of Turkish origin – to identify motives for radicalisation and distancing from democracy, as well as the consequences of experiences of devaluation.
+The results were prepared for implementation in both Islamic and Christian religious education.

 What is RiRa working on right now?
 At a project meeting in Leipzig in October 2021, Prof. Dr. Susanne Pickel, Prof. Dr. Riem Spielhaus and Prof. Dr. Gert Pickel reported on perspectives, current processes and challenges of the pandemic for their research.
 Read more.